cavacado/poc/readme.md

 ## Getting Started

-To get started; just clone the repo into your local computer; open index.html in google chrome** (not optimised for all browsers yet) and play the game!
+To get started just clone the repo into your local computer;
+open index.html in google chrome** (not optimised for all browsers yet) and play the game!

 ### Prerequisites